Skip to content

 Section titled “What’s the difference between automatic discounts and coupon codes?”

 Automatic discounts apply without customer action — the engine evaluates the cart and applies matching discounts.
 Coupon codes require the customer to enter (or click) a code.
 You can run both simultaneously.
-See Coupon Campaigns.
+See Coupons.

 Can we schedule discounts to start and end automatically?